bakku/peacock/README.md

 Peacock is a small tool to easily manage your .gitignore written in ruby.

-At the moment, Peacock can only be executed from the root directory of your repository.

 In order to perform your changes on .gitignore, peacock will automatically add all current files to the index and perform a commit before and after you execute peacock.